There is nothing worse than looking for a new laptop or computer only to be bamboozled by the complex terminology and jargon that manufacturers use.

 i7 processors are expensive, and unless you run demanding software on your computers, you don't have to spend the money.
 A core i5 should be more than enough for web browsing and some light editing.

-Intel Core i7 chips are designed for those that want to game and heavily edit or design.
+The Intel i7 chips with 4 to 8 cores are designed for those that want to game and heavily edit or design.

 Remember that many cores do not equal high performance; you will need your processor to be strong in the other areas too.